lrivoire/lrivoire.github.io/_pages/about.md

 </div>

 <div style="text-align: left;">
-  I am interested in the role of the upper troposphere and lower stratosphere in the climate.
-I work to understand how sampling biases and observational uncertainties affect our understanding of the climate.
+  I am interested in the atmospheric jet streams and their role in weather, climate, and air quality.
+I also work to optimize the design of future satellites.
   <br><br>
   I am currently a Postdoctoral Associate with <a href="https://www.teampaccc.mit.edu/">Dr. Arlene Fiore</a> at MIT, and <a href="https://profiles.imperial.ac.uk/s.eastham">Dr. Sebastian Eastham</a> at Imperial College London.
 </div>